Virtual environment configuration requirements

 - In the settings of the specific registry, go to the Access for IP address tab.

 - If specific IPs to allow access for are set in the parameters, the recommendation is fulfilled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 -